Skip to main content

 Equipment provided for the session

-Accurate measurement of the refractive index of materials can be obtained using a prism made out of the material of interest.
-Rays passing though the prism deviate because of refraction.
-Simple ray (geometrical) optics and the use of Snell's law show that the index is directly related to the minimum angular deviation of a ray that passes through the prism at different angles of incidence.
-You can measure this minimum deviation directly for any ray that comprises a single wavelength of light (a monochromatic beam).
+Rays passing through the prism deviate because of refraction.
+Simply ray (geometrical) optics and the use of Snell’s law shows that the index is directly related to the minimum angular deviation of a ray that passes through the prism at different angles of incidence.

-A cadmium lamp provides a few discrete wavelengths and for each wavelength the minimum deviation angle will be different.
-This is because the prism refractive index varies with wavelength (the property known as dispersion) and so you will also be able to measure this property as well.
+In this experiment, you will use a spectrometer to measure the minimum deviation angle of light passing through a prism and use that to calculate the refractive index.
+A cadmium lamp provides a few discrete wavelengths; for each wavelength, the minimum deviation angle will be different.
+This is because the prism refractive index varies with wavelength (the property known as “dispersion”), so this property can be measured as well.

-There is an ISE where you can practice this experiment before your session.
-It can be found here.
+• There is an ISE where you can practice this experiment before your session that can be found here.